FOSSEE/sdes-stscripts/ult/ult_1/script.rst

 Note that everything in GNU/Linux and the Unix world is case sensitive.

-As you can see, our home folder has two html files.
+As you can see, our home folder has many files.
 What if we wanted the files to be more organized?
 Say, we would like to put all our work during this course in a separate directory.
 Let us now create a directory ``sdes`` by saying